mroglan/rosweb/README.md

 ### Color Filter

 Applies a customizable color filter to images published on a specified topic.
 Filter can be changed while images are playing, or the stream can be paused while the filter is tuned.
 Supports HSV and RGB.

+### Waypoint Saver

+Saves a series of waypoints with the option of grouping the waypoints into groups.
+Waypoints can then be downloaded as a YAML file.